Give us some insight into your main character. What does he/she do that is so special?

 Elowyn is more of a free spirit.
 She is highly sensitive, empathetic, and observant; easily awed by beauty, but equally horrified by the suffering of others.
 She seeks solitude in the wilderness without ever feeling alone.
 Whereas Morganne’s faith is more intellectual, Elowyn is readily moved by the Spirit.

 What was the hardest part about writing your latest book?

-My latest book is more intense and introspective than Journey to Aviad.
+My latest book (Ancient Voices at the time of this interview) is more intense and introspective than Journey to Aviad.
 History, legend, and prophecy are starting to converge more rapidly.
 There are a lot of details to keep track of, and the underlying Christian message needs to stay true in spite of the unique way in which it unfolds in my imaginary world.
 Allegorical fiction gives me more leeway for creativity, but it also provides more opportunities for me to screw things up and say things that I don’t really intend to.

 Another difficulty I’ve had is that Morganne and Elowyn are growing up.
 They live in a time and culture much different from our own, where the line between childhood and adulthood was pretty thin.
 While teens of our generation are thinking about school, extracurricular activities, and having fun, teens in the middle ages were already laboring at their adult jobs, getting married, and having families.
 Average life expectancies were about half of what we’re accustomed to.
 Girls could be married off as early as 12, and there was a much larger age difference between husbands and wives.
 Wrapping my head around all of that mentally has been challenging at times, and I’ve had to find ways to convey this shift in the norm (at least from our perspective) appropriately to my readers.